 The best way we know of to accelerate learning is to slow down!
 It may be counterintuitive, but learning slowly—in ways that foster deep understanding—is the best way to speed up growth!
 You’ve achieved deep understanding when you’re able to connect new knowledge with your existing knowledge, then put it to work in a variety of real-world contexts.

 In an earlier post, I presented evidence that building deep understanding accelerates learning (relative to learning correct answers, rules, definitions, procedures, or vocabulary).
 In this post, I’m going to explain why.

-Lectica's learning model, the Virtuous Cycle of Learning and +7 skills (VCoL+7), emphasizes the importance of giving learners ample opportunity to build deep understanding through cycles of goal setting, information gathering, application, and reflection.
-We argue that evidence of deep understanding can be seen in the coherence of students' arguments—you can’t explain or defend an idea coherently if you don’t understand it.
-Furthermore, because poorly understood ideas provide a weak foundation for future learning.
+If you’re a regular reader, you’ll know that my colleagues and I work with a learning model called the” Virtuous Cycle of Learning and +7 skills” (VCoL+7).
+This model emphasizes the importance of giving learners ample opportunity to build deep understanding through cycles of goal setting, information gathering, application, and reflection.
+We argue that evidence of deep understanding can be seen in the coherence of people’s arguments—you can’t explain or defend an idea coherently if you don’t understand it—and other evidence of their ability to apply knowledge.
+When we learn deeply—the VCoL way—we build robust knowledge networks that provide a solid foundation for future learning.